 Step 1.
 Create a MultCloud account.
 It’s free of charge.

 Step 2.
-Add OneDrive account.
+Add a OneDrive account.
 In its main console, click Add Cloud on the left side and select “OneDrive” from the right cloud drive list.
-Then, just follow the easy guidance to finish adding Google Photos to MultCloud.
+Then, just follow the easy guide to finish adding Google Photos to MultCloud.

-Now, you can see files in both OneDrive and Google Photos are displayed on MultCloud’s interface.
+Now, you can see files in both OneDrive and Google Photos displayed on MultCloud’s interface.
 You can move photos through the function of Cloud Sync in MultCloud.

 Step 3.
-Click on the tab – Cloud Sync and select the folder that stores photos in OneDrive as source folder and a folder in Google Photos as the target folder.
+Click on the tab – Cloud Sync and select the folder that stores photos in OneDrive as the source folder and a folder in Google Photos as the target folder.

 Step 4.
 Click on Sync Now to perform the task.
 After the sync process is complete, you can explore all photos in the Google Photos folder.
 What’s more, once you have created a sync task, you can also commit it or re-edit, delete, view logs, etc. from the Task List.

 Following any way above, you are able to move photos from OneDrive to Google Photos easily and quickly.
 If you prefer to use the second method--MultCloud, you can get more than what you paid since MultCloud does not only offer the cloud transfer function, but also some other powerful features: “Remote Upload”, "Cloud Transfer" and "Cloud Sync".